swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

 ### Popularity

-We can see the increase in trend of Elasticsearch from year to year and regionally since the time it is founded.
-This popularity and trend keeps on increasing worldwide because of it is an open source, it has powerful api, it searches everything, fast search, easy to scale, restful service, great search engine features and many more features are keeping Elasticsearch one of the top competitors.
+We can see the increase in the popularity of Elasticsearch from year to year since the time it is developed.
+Since it is an open source free, this product popularity has been increased worldwide.The benefits like powerful api, it searches everything, fast search, easy to scale, restful service, many great search engine features and many other features are keeping Elasticsearch one of the top competitors.

+From the below statistics, we can observe the popularity of elasticsearch year by year and regionally.

 ![Popularity of Elasticsearch](https://github.com/swrp/CYBR8420-SemesterProject/blob/maddagada/Popularity.png)

-Regionally, Elasticsearch popularity also increased worldwide which is shown in the below image.

 ![Popularity of Elasticsearch regionally](https://github.com/swrp/CYBR8420-SemesterProject/blob/maddagada/Popularity%202.png)